EPIUSECX/cohenix_local_za/IMPLEMENTATION_GUIDE.md

 - **Required**: If participating in company fund
 - **Contribution %**: Auto-set from fund, can override

+> **Note**: Currently reference data only, does not affect calculation.
+Salary component requires adding with relevant percentage formula.

 #### Travel Allowance

 **Travel Allowance Type** (`za_travel_allowance_type`)